rodreegez/rails3-template/README.md

 * Removes flash messages from ERB Templates, cleans up scaffold views
 * Installs Compass CSS framework
 * Installs Simple Form
-* Downloads jQuery and Rails jQuery-ujs
+* Switches from Prototype to jQuery
 * Creates a git repository and does an initial commit